• {Click here for PDF version}

 SHARE

-Previous Post: For a Stone Sky and Other Fragments by Franca Mancinelli, translated from Italian by John Taylor Next Post: Black Sun Lit & Black Square Editions at the 2023 AWP Conference and Bookfair
+Previous Post: For a Stone Sky and Other Fragments by Franca Mancinelli, trans. from Italian by John Taylor Next Post: Black Sun Lit & Black Square Editions at the 2023 AWP Conference and Bookfair

 Archives